janv93/large-trading-api/README.md

 - when adding new algorithm, add settings for algorithm to frontend code
 - npm i, npm start
 - call algorithm, e.g. localhost:3000/klinesWithAlgorithm?exchange=binance&algorithm=ema&symbol=BTCUSDT&timeframe=1h&times=10 (this is also done by the frontend)
+- take response from klinesWithAlgorithm and POST it to localhost:3000/backtest?commission=0&flowingProfit=false

 ## Requirements: